fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 HEIGHT: 3
 BAD   : Cannot verify tentative result '34'!
 ```
 `txverify` waits for `height+1`-th block before responding.
 This behavior is similar to `op` command logic.
 As before 3rd block formation is successful but it's not enough for `txverify`, it waits for 4th block.
-After some timeout it responds that this block is still not available, so tentative `34` value is not confirmed.
+After some timeout, it responds that this block is still not available, so tentative `34` value is not confirmed.

 The App itself also monitors block creation.
 By checking it (`screen -x app1`) one can observe the following message in the App's log:
 ```